James Wallace (businessman)

 James Hay Wallace (born 23 November 1937) is a New Zealand businessman, arts patron, and convicted sex offender.

 Wallace amassed a collection of New Zealand art that he transferred to the James Wallace Art Trust in 1992, and was displayed at the Pah Homestead in Auckland.
-Subsequent to his convictions referred to below, a substantial proportion of the art in the James Wallace Arts Trust was in early 2023 resettled on an entirely independent trust, the Arts House Trust.
 Also in 1992, he established the Wallace Art Awards for New Zealand artists.

 In 2021, Wallace was found guilty of indecently assaulting three men, but his identity was suppressed until June 2023.
+Subsequent to these convictions, a substantial proportion of the art in the James Wallace Arts Trust was in early 2023 resettled on an entirely independent trust, the Arts House Trust.

 Early life and family

 Wallace was born in Cambridge on 23 November 1937, the son of James Dunning Wallace and Frances Lindsay Wallace (née Hay).
 His father was a pig farmer and agricultural contractor who, in 1937, founded a small rendering company, J. D. Wallace Limited, that would eventually become the Wallace Corporation.
 James Dunning Wallace was appointed an Officer of the Order of the British Empire, for services to farming, in the 1994 Birthday Honours.

 Wallace was educated at King's College, Auckland, from 1951 to 1955, and won a scholarship to study for his last year of secondary school in Boston, during which time he developed his interest in art and opera.
 He went on to study law, graduating with a Bachelor of Laws degree from Auckland University College in 1961.
-He gained international experience working in New York for a year, and worked for Robert Kerridge at Rank/Hanimex and Woolf Fisher at Fisher & Paykel, before joining the family business.
+He gained international experience working in New York for a year, and worked as company secretary and company solicitor for Robert Kerridge at Rank/Hanimex and Woolf Fisher at Fisher & Paykel, before joining the family business.

 Business career

 Wallace joined his father's rendering business, J. D. Wallace Limited, while his younger brother David partnered with their father in farm contracting and cattle and dairy farming operations as J. D. and R. D. Wallace Limited.
 J. D. Wallace took over other rendering companies, and Wallace established other rural services companies Wallford Meats (NZ) Limited, Eureka Hides and Skins Limited, and Wallace Industries Limited, which were amalgamated as Wallace Corporation Limited (WCL) in 1994.
-In 2007, WCL was reported to employ 600 staff seasonally and had an annual turnover of about $200 million.
+In February 1992, Wallace was appointed Director of Rontek Services Ltd with 0.10% share, and the other 99.90% held by Wallace Industries Ltd. In 2007, WCL was reported to employ 600 staff seasonally and had an annual turnover of about $200 million.
 In 2017, WCL merged its meat co-products businesses with Farm Brands Limited, to form Wallace Group Limited Partnership.
 The Wallace and WCL interests in Farm Brands Limited have subsequently been sold.
 The merger excluded WCL's farms, investments in biopolymer companies, and its Chilean dairying operation.
+Out of 51 historical holdings, Wallace remains active only in Wallace Productions Ltd and WCL.